Supreme People's Procuratorate: Supervision of the state

 Between the 1980s to the early 2010s, the Supreme People's Procuratorate investigated and prosecuted corruption and bribery through its anti-corruption departments.
 The Supreme People's Procuratorate also assisted the Central Commission for Discipline Inspection with the prosecution of party members relegated to a form of extralegal detention known as Shuanggui.
-Shuanggui is a procedure used to extract evidence and confessions from party members under investigation.
+Shuanggui is a procedure used to extract evidence and confessions from CCP members under investigation.
 Material obtained using Shuanggui was passed onto the Procuratorate and used in the prosecution of party members.

 As of March 2018, the Supreme People's Procuratorate no longer performs these responsibilities.
 These powers have instead been assumed by the National Supervisory Commission, which campaigns against corruption in conjunction with the Central Commission for Discipline Inspection – the anti-graft agency of the Chinese Communist Party.
 Some academics prompted that these changes have reduced the overall power of the Procuratorate.

 Organisation

+The Supreme People's Procuratorate is led by a Procurator-General, who serves as the Chief Grand Prosecutor and President of the Procuratorate.
+The office of the Prosecutor-General serves a five-year term, corresponding with the term length of the National People's Congress.
+Each Prosecutor-General may serve a maximum of two terms.
+The Prosecutor-General of the Supreme People's Procuratorate is elected by the National People's Congress, in accordance with the Procurators Law of the People's Republic of China.
+The National People's Congress also carries the executive ability to remove a serving Prosecutor-General from power.

+In addition to the Prosecutor-General, the Supreme People's Procuratorate is also composed of multiple Deputy Prosecutors-General, members of the Procuratorial Committee and additional procurators.
+All other members of the Procuratorate are appointed by the Standing Committee of the National People's Congress at the Prosecutor-General's recommendation.
+Likewise, members may be removed from the Procuratorate at the will of the People's Congress and the Prosecutor-General.

-The Supreme People's Procuratorate is led by a Procuratorial Committee, which oversees the operation of the Procuratorate under the direction of the Prosecutor-General.
+The Supreme People's Procuratorate is led by a Procuratorial Committee, which oversees the operation of the Procuratorate under the direction of the Procurator-General.
 The agency is further organised into ten prosecutor's offices, which each oversee a specific type of crime or litigation.
 Various additional departments, such as the Political Work Department, also exist within the Procuratorate, to oversee additional affairs.
 Several subordinate institutions are also directly affiliated with the Procuratorate.
 The organisation of the Supreme People's Procuratorate is detailed below: